Early Childhood Resources

 Alaska Project WILD Early Childhood Curriculum for Care Givers and Parents

 This easy to use guide includes activities and suggestions to help the adults in a young childï¿½s life to confidently lead and teach children about animals and their ecosystems, as well as wildlife awareness and appreciation.
 Each activity is broken down into manageable parts with helpful recommendations and information.
 This book is available only through ADF&G.

 Growing Up WILD: Exploring Nature with Young Children ages 3–7

 Growing Up WILD is an early childhood education activity guide that helps build a sense of wonder about nature and invites children to explore wildlife and the world around them.
 Through a wide range of activities and experiences, Growing Up WILD provides an early foundation for developing positive impressions about the natural world and lifelong social and academic skills.
 Growing Up WILD is correlated to the National Association for the Education of Young Children (NAEYC) Standards and the Head Start Domains.
 This guide is available through a Growing Up WILD workshop.
-Contact the Project WILD coordinator (907-267-2216) for more information or check our calendar for workshops.
+Contact the Alaska Wildlife Curriculum Coordinator (907-267-2216) for more information or check our calendar for workshops.

 Kids in Nature (KiN) Workshops

 Kids In Nature Workshops are geared for families and small groups and focus on getting children and their adults outside.
 Led by ADF&G staff or their KiN partners, the workshops help guide participants through activities and discoveries that help engage children in discovering the great outdoors and encouraging free play that is so important to a childï¿½s development.